-2017 is shaping up to be a big year for TV tech.
-Ultra HD, or 4K, continues to be adopted as the standard resolution in the AV world.
-High dynamic range (HDR) is no longer the next big thing that’s coming soon – it’s here now.
+Ultra HD 4K continues to be adopted as the standard resolution in the TV world, pushing out Full HD 1080p.
+High dynamic range (HDR) is no longer the next big thing – it’s here and it’s available in many formats.

 The same can be said of smartphone screens, which continue to reach dazzling levels of sharpness thanks to increased resolutions and better pixel-per-inch densities.

 But for all the new features coming our way, it’s worth taking a minute to consider an old battle going on between two display types.
-These two, broad kinds of display can be found across monitors, TVs, mobile phones, cameras and pretty much everything else with a screen.
+Two display types that can be found across monitors, TVs, mobile phones, cameras and pretty much any other device that has a screen.

-In cheaper TVs and LCD-screen phones, LED LCD screens tend to use ‘edge lighting’, where LEDs actually sit to the side of the display, not right behind it.
-The light from these LEDs is then fired through a matrix that feeds it through the red green and blue pixels and into our eyes.
+In cheaper TVs and LCD-screen phones, LED LCD displays tend to use ‘edge lighting’, where LEDs actually sit to the side of the display, not right behind it.
+The light from these LEDs is then fired through a matrix that feeds it through the red, green and blue pixels and into our eyes.

-With LED LCD screens, control over the level of brightness across the display is limited.
-Take an LCD display into a darkened room and you’ll notice that parts of a purely black image aren’t actually black, because you can still see the backlighting (or edge lighting) showing through.
+Take an LCD screen into a darkened room and you may notice that parts of a purely black image aren’t actually black, because you can still see the backlighting (or edge lighting) showing through.

 Being able to see unwanted backlighting affects a TV’s contrast, which is the difference between its brightest highlights and its darkest shadows.
-You’ll often see a contrast ratio quoted, particularly in TVs and monitors.
+You’ll often see a contrast ratio quoted in a product’s specification, particularly when it comes to TVs and monitors.
 This tells you how much brighter a display’s whites are compared to its blacks.
 A decent LCD screen might have a contrast ratio of 1,000:1, which means the whites are a thousand times brighter than the blacks.

 Sony’s demo of LCD vs OLED contrast